Our staff is here to serve you. If we haven’t met, please introduce yourself, and keep in touch!

 The Rev. Sara Fischer Rector

 Sara’s primary work at St. David’s is to help seekers, sojourners, and sinners worship God through community, creativity, and sacrament (not necessarily in that order).
 A graduate of the General Theological Seminary in New York, Sara came to St. David’s in 2009, after serving for four years as rector of St. John the Evangelist in Milwaukie, Oregon.
 Prior to that time she was Associate for Faith Formation at Grace Memorial in Northeast Portland.
 She has served in a variety of diocesan leadership positions, and is a co-founder of Rahab’s Sisters and upstARTpdx.
 Her experience, her entrepreneurial spirit, her grounding in our southeast Portland neighborhood, her great love for the Episcopal Church, and–most of all–the wonderful people of St. David’s inspire her to be part of the next chapter of our church’s life.
-Sara is currently on Sabbatical until September, 2013.
+When Sara’s not at St. David’s she is working with other congregations around our diocese as the part-time Canon for Congregational Development.

 The Rev. P. Joshua Griffin Priest Associate

-Emily Jameson Dubow Children’s Ministries Coordinator & Parish Administrator
+Emily Jameson Dubow Children’s Ministries Coordinator & Rockstar

 Emily Jameson Dubow loves the power of stories.
 She is a digital storyteller and is inspired by the deep sense of meaning and purpose that our shared narratives provide.
 She finds this same dynamism in the stories of our faith, and is excited about helping children to grow in their knowledge of and relationship with God.
 She has experience teaching Sunday school, Vacation Bible School, and arts-based children’s programs here in the US, Mexico, Haiti and Zambia.
 Emily holds an MA in Urban Studies and Community Development, and a BA in Intercultural Religious Studies.
 Contact Emily at firstname.lastname@example.org